Fees & Reservations

 · Valid for entrance fees at other National Parks and several other federal agencies.

 · Permits the card holder and three other people entrance.

 · For more information go to: www.store.usgs.gov/pass/military.html

-All National Parks will offer free admission on the following dates:
+Thomas Edison National Historical Park will offer free admission on the following dates:

 National Public Lands Day

-For more information on fee free days click here
+For more information on fee free days for other national parks click here

 Did You Know?